Winter storms shut down much of Portland, paralyze travel

 Rescuers tried to reach stranded motorists, but high winds and drifting snow created a “near-impossible situation," said Sgt.
 Jeremy Beck of the Wyoming Highway Patrol.

-Unexpectedly heavy snow during rush hour Wednesday evening sent dozens of cars spinning out in Portland and caused hourslong traffic jams.
+He said forecasters would review the storm to try to figure out why so many models were wrong.

+"There’s a balance there between crying wolf and also informing people so they can make their own decisions,” Neuman said.

 In Arizona, several interstates and other highways were closed due to high winds, falling temperatures and blowing snow.
 The state Department of Transportation advised people not to travel.
-Forecasters said snow could fall at a rate of 2 to 3 inches (5 to 8 centimeters) per hour on Thursday.
+Forecasters said snow could fall at a rate of 2 to 3 inches (5 to 8 centimeters) per hour.

 A blizzard warning was in effect through Saturday in California for higher elevations of the Sierra Nevada, where forecasters predicted several feet of snow, 60 mph (96 kph) gusts and wind chills as low as minus 40 degrees (minus 40 Celsius).